Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 Vanessa O’Brien was a finance executive solely focused on her career.
 All that mattered to her was work, the stock market, and the upcoming promotion.

 After the crisis of 2008, she started having doubts.
-She started traveling and found out about social and climate issues.
 Fast forward to today, Vanessa is a completely different person.

 What happened to Vanessa is that she completely changed her goal which transformed her and her life.